 The church tends to have trouble talking about depression because it’s messy and uncomfortable.
 But this is something that’s not going away.
 More and more people who show up on Sunday Mornings are struggling with this very real issue.
 However, when people sit in church pews, the atmosphere isn't usually conducive to people admitting they have a problem and asking for help.
 Instead, everyone tries to appear as perfect as possible.
-Coming to church has nothing to do with who you actually are but rather with how you appear.
+We as the church need to do better.

 Depression can be caused by guilt.
 Sometimes the weight of our downfalls and sins can cause us to grieve and mourn to the point of depression.
 Depression can also be caused by the difficult circumstances of our lives.
 Life can get so hard that it makes us depressed.